Weighted noncommutative regular projective curves: Genus zero: ghosts and ramifications

-(2) This follows directly as a special case from the preceding theorem. \end{proof} \begin{example}[Finite fields] Let $k$ be a finite field and $\Hh$ over $k$ of genus zero.
+We illustrate the theory in some genus zero examples over a perfect field. \begin{example}[Finite fields] Let $k$ be a finite field and $\Hh$ over $k$ of genus zero.
 Then there is an efficient tubular shift $\sigma=\sigma_x$.
 Then $\tau\sigma^{2/\varepsilon}$ is a ghost.
-Moreover, for all points $p$ we have $[k(p):k]=\frac{\kappa\varepsilon}{s(\Hh)}\cdot f(p)$, by Lemma~\ref{lem:finite-field-deg-S}.
+Moreover, for all points $p$ we have $[k(p):k]=\frac{\kappa\varepsilon}{s(\Hh)}\cdot f(p)$, by~\eqref{eq:deg-of-simples}.
 Without loss of generality we can assume that $k$ is the centre of $\Hh$.
 There are two possible cases, which describe \emph{all} genus zero cases over a finite field:

 (1) $\varepsilon=1$. \cite[Prop.~4.1]{kussin:2008}.
 Then $M=M(K,\alpha)=K\oplus K$ where $K$ acts canonically from the left and by $(x,y)\cdot z=(xz,y\alpha(z))$ from the right, and $\alpha\colon K\ra K$ is a $k$-automorphism.
 Since $k$ is the centre of $M$, it is the fixed field of $\alpha$, so that $\Gal(K/k)$ is cyclic, generated by $\alpha$, and $k$ is the centre of $M$.
 Let $n=[K:k]$.
 Then $s(\Hh)=n$.
 The case $n=1$ is the Kronecker/projective line over $k$.
 So assume $n\geq 2$.
 We have that $R=\Pi(L,\sigma_x)$ is isomorphic to $K[X;Y,\alpha]$.
 The two points $x$ and $y$ (corresponding to $X$ and $Y$) are the only rational points of multiplicity $1$, and the only rational points $p$ such that $e_{\tau}(p)>1$; moreover, $e_{\tau}(p)=s(\Hh)$; compare~\cite[Cor.~5.4.2]{kussin:2009}.
 Since also $\tau={\sigma_x}^{-1}{\sigma_y}^{-1}$, these are the only separation points.
 The ramification sequence is $\gge{e}=(n^1,n^1)$.
 The ghost group is cyclic of order $n$, generated by ${\sigma_x}^{-1}{\sigma_y}^{ }$.
 Moreover, $\tau={\sigma_x}^{-1}{\sigma_y}^{-1}$.